 “The Corral”… A multipurpose student service center was added this school year.
 It houses a supplemental reading materials for High School students, coffee shop, lounge area, and campus store.

-Whether you are new to Madison Academy or are looking for more information on MA activities you can find information about admissions and financial aid here
+Whether you are new to Madison Academy or are looking for more information on MA activities, you can find information about admissions here

 Here at Madison Academy we support student athletes both on and off the court, field, and track.
 For more information on athletic programs and becoming a student athlete